s2135678/SoftwareDevelopment/Usability-Analysis.md

 Any changes to plan

 ## 3.2 Usability Testing Result Analysis
-The questionnaire received 20 responses and results were analysed quantitatively or qualitatively depending on the type of question.
+The questionnaire received 20 responses.
+Results were analysed either quantitatively or qualitatively depending on the type of question.
-'Difficuly rating' and 'correct/incorrect answer' questions were analysed with quantitative approach, while the rest were evaluated qualitatively.
+'Difficulty rating' and 'correct/incorrect answer' questions were analysed with quantitative approach, while the rest were evaluated qualitatively.

 ### 3.2.1 Quantitative Analysis
 7 'difficulty rating' and 9 'correct/incorrect' questions were analysed based on the success and failure criteria outlined in section 2.1.1.
-Overall, participants were able to complete tasks successfully 92% of the time.
-High success rate suggests a good overall user experience.
+For each question (16 questions in total), 20 responses were categorised as either 'success' or 'failure'.
+Subsequently, success and failure counts were summed and are presented as percentages below.
+On the whole, participants were able to complete tasks successfully 92% of the time.
+This high success rate indicates that our GUI mockup satisfies the three usability testing goals outlined in section 2.

 <img src="https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/Usability%20Testing/Slide1.jpeg" width="60%"/>

 #### Difficulty rating questions
 At least one 'difficulty rating' question was asked on each GUI mockup.
+Similar to above, 20 responses on 7 questions were identified as either success or failure.
+The counts were summed and are presented as percentages in the pie chart below.
 The successful task completion rate was 95%, suggesting that almost all participants found our GUI mockup easy to use and navigate.

 <img src="https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/Usability%20Testing/Slide2.jpeg" width="60%"/>